Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Methods

 \subsection{Model}

 SCoVMod is an explicitly spatial agent-based simulation model that accounts for recorded commuter patterns and additional local movements that are intended to capture non-work interactions such as recreation, shopping, and school.
 These movements are further modulated by the recorded time-varying mobility statistics, and geographically explicit population age structures.
 Whilst this does not capture all human movement, we assume that commuting patterns capture a large proportion of the long-range mobility and that local movements at least partially capture the non-commuting population travelling to shops, schools, and other local community movements.
 This is a similar assumption regarding mobility to the one used in other studies, including e.g.\ Barnard et al.~\cite{barnard2021}.
 The model also uses deprivation metrics to account for spatial heterogeneity in outcome likelihoods.
-The model is parameterised against an estimation of of the number of COVID-19 infections according to the observed number of COVID-19 reported cases in each Council Area, using a model for the case ascertainment ratio~\cite{colman2023}.
-The model parameters were inferred using Approximate Bayesian Computation (ABC)~\cite{Toni2009}.
+The model is parameterised against an estimation of the number of COVID-19 infections that we describe below.
+The model parameters were inferred using the well-established Sequential Monte Carlo approach to Approximate Bayesian Computation (ABC-SMC)~\cite{Toni2009}.
+The outputs of a range of scenarios and their projections were then used to estimate a plausible range of hospital admissions from variant cases.

+The model output is summarised at national and Council Area levels.
+Council Areas are the largest administrative units into which Scotland is divided of which there are 32.

 The core of the simulation model breaks down into the following parts: \begin{itemize} \item Local transmission---a homogeneous mixing compartmental model for each OA of the country; \item National transmission---a network-based simulation of the movement of individuals between OAs; \item Parameter inference---a Bayesian estimation of the parameters for local transmission, this also involves a model of infection incidence used as the observed value for inference; \item Transmission rate over time adjustment---the modulation of both local and national transmission to simulate non-pharmaceutical interventions and other changes in transmission rates over time. \end{itemize}